Olympic Airways Flight 411: Flight summary

 The plane climbed sluggishly to an altitude of just 209 ft as it approached the 200 ft Pani Hill in Alimos, after which the plane lost altitude.
-As it passed over Kallithea, Nea Smyrni, and Syggrou, its altitude was only 180 ft and its speed was 160 mph.
+As it passed over Kallithea, Nea Smyrni, and Andrea Syngrou Avenue, its altitude was only 180 ft and its speed was 160 mph.
 The plane flew just above apartment rooftops and took down some television antennas.
 The aircraft passed close to the Interamerican Tower.
-At some point, Migadis lowered the nose of the plane to gain speed and the engineer was able to increase the engines' power.
-When the speed reached 170 mph, Migadis worked on increasing altitude and heading towards the sea.
+At some point, Fikardos and Migadis lowered the nose of the plane to gain speed and the engineer was able to increase the engines' power.
+When the speed reached 170 mph, Migadis and Fikardos worked on increasing altitude and heading towards the sea.

 The larger obstacle of Mount Aigaleo at 1539 ft was of great concern because the low airspeed and minimal altitude did not leave the flight crew enough room to execute a normal banked turn.
-At 2:05 pm, a light headwind gave the plane some altitude, which allowed Migadis to make a gradual turn to avoid crashing into the mountain.
+At 2:05 pm, a light headwind gave the plane some altitude, which allowed Migadis and Fikardos to make a gradual turn to avoid crashing into the mountain.
 After flying over the sea to dump fuel, the aircraft returned to Ellinikon International Airport safely.